cloudflare/cloudflare-docs-engine/src/content/examples/auth-with-headers.md

 ---
 order: 1000
 type: example
 summary: Allow or deny a request based on a known pre-shared key in a header.
+This is not meant to replace the WebCrypto API.
 demo: https://auth-with-headers.workers-sites-examples.workers.dev
 tags:
-  - Originless
+  - Security
 ---

 # Auth with headers